 Starring Lewis Tan, Joe Taslim, Jessica McNamee, Hiroyuki Sanada, Josh Lawson, Mehcad Brooks, Tadanobu Asano, Chin Han, Ludi Lin

 Satisfying.
-Appealing.
+Silly.
 Bloody.

 Sonya Blade: Throughout history, different cultures all over the world reference a great tournament of champions.
 That dragon marking, I think it’s an invitation to fight for something known as Mortal Kombat.